How Much Car Insurance Do I Need?

 How do I know if I’m underinsured?

-If you don’t have liability coverage, the person you hit may come after your pocketbook to cover their expenses, which could total tens of thousands of dollars—or more.
-If you can’t pony up, your wages might be garnished, or your home equity could even be taken.
+If you don’t have liability coverage, the person you hit may come after your pocketbook to cover their expenses, which could total tens of thousands of dollars—if not more.
+If you can’t pony up, your wages might be garnished or your home equity could even be taken.
 As a general rule, the more property and assets you own, the more coverage you need.

 What is bodily injury liability?

 If someone else is injured in an accident that was your fault, your bodily injury liability coverage pays their medical expenses.
 Most states require drivers to carry between $15,000 and $25,000 in bodily injury liability coverage per person, $30,000 to $100,000 in bodily liability per accident, and $5,000 to $25,000 in property damage liability.

 If you hit someone else’s property with your vehicle—whether another vehicle, buildings, or landscaping—your property damage liability policy covers the repair costs.

 How can I figure out how much auto insurance coverage I need?

 Purchasing the minimum coverage your state requires will keep you legal while saving you money, but you may want to consider boosting your limits.
 Let’s say you live in California and carry property damage liability with a limit of $10,000, the minimum required.
 If you crash into a $50,000 sports car and total it, you’ll be on the hook for the additional $40,000.

 If someone is injured, medical costs—which might include ambulance, paramedic, and hospital bills—can add up quickly.
 Experts advise going beyond the minimum bodily injury coverage limits required by most states.
 They generally suggest limits of $100,000 for one person in an accident, and $300,000 for all people injured in a single accident.
 A judgment in excess of your coverage could impact future earnings and future assets acquisition (think inheritance or winning the lottery), so it’s better to carry more than just the minimum coverage.